 What’s a road trip without good food?
-Traverse Magazine Food Editor Tim Tebeau shares six must-visit restaurants for your Northern Michigan fall color tour in CadillacFrankfort, Traverse CityCharlevoix and beyond.
+Add these six must-visit restaurants to your Northern Michigan fall color tour in CadillacFrankfort, Traverse CityCharlevoix and beyond.

-That French Place is one of the North’s hottest gastro-destinations serving sublime French pastries, crêpes and handmade, artisanal ice creams crafted by owners Brian Freund and Emily Anderson (also check out Brian’s Ice Cream Experience).
+That French Place is one of the North’s hottest gastro-destinations serving sublime French pastries and crêpes crafted by owners Brian Freund and Emily Anderson.
 Locally sourced produce from farms like Friske’s and Providence populate the rotating chalkboard menu divided between sweet and savory crêpe preparations filled with local fruit preserves or Plath’s bacon with farm eggs and cheese.

 The Manitou